Reliant Scimitar SS1: Scimitar SST (1990–1992)

 Some of the styling features of the SS2 prototype were incorporated into a facelifted SS1 model, renamed Scimitar SST ("T" for "Towns").
 The SST was launched in 1990.
 More than a mere facelift, the new body was also of a very different construction.
 The SS1's bodypanels were mounted on a steel framework, itself mounted to the chassis, while the SST's body was of a "semi-monocoque" design fixed directly to the chassis.
 The bodywork, consisting of two large pieces (front and rear), thus did not suffer the unsightly panel gaps that were so characteristic of the SS1.

 The engines were Nissan's CA18ET (1800Ti) producing 135 bhp and Ford's CVH (1400) producing 75 bhp.
 The only transmission available was a five-speed manual unit.

 Scimitar Sabre (1992–1995)

 The Scimitar Sabre was the last Scimitar model to be produced, re-using the name from the 1960s Reliant Sabre.

 Based on the chassis of the SS1 and SST, it was announced in October 1991 and launched in 1992 with the same 1.4 Ford engine and 1.8 Nissan engines as before.
 A restyle followed in 1993 with the introduction of the new Rover K-series 1.4 L engine, with a top speed of 113 mi/h and acceleration from 0-60 mph (97 km/h) in 9.4 seconds.
 The Sabre was visually different with larger 15 inch wheels and flared wheel arches.

-In popular culture

-In the video for The Pretenders song Don't Get Me Wrong, Chrissie Hynde drives an SS1 in an homage to the British 1960s TV spy series The Avengers.